wso2/docs-mi/en/docs/install-and-setup/setup/security/encrypting-plain-text.md

 ### Dynamic secrets

 Dynamic secrets are specified in configurations as environment variables, system properties, Docker secrets, or Kubernetes secrets.
-The actual secrets is then encrypted using the WSO2 MI CLI, **mi** and injected to the environment.
+The actual secrets is then encrypted using the WSO2 Micro Integrator CLI, **micli** and injected to the environment.

 1. First, list the dynamic secrets in the `deployment.toml` file under the `[secrets]` section.
 However, unlike for static secrets, specify the secret value as an environment variable or system property.